ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 Your data should appear in green on the right history panel (Fig. 3).
 You can rename, tag, preview edit or delete data objects from here.
 {% include image.html file="history_galaxy.png" alt="history galaxy" caption="Figure 3.
 Files that are uploaded will show up in the history panel."%}

 The files need to be in *fastq.gz* or *fastq.bz2* compressed format.
 Galaxy will try to guess the datatype during upload.
-If it fails to do so correctly, you can <i class="fa fa-database"></i> Edit the dataset's attibutes and manually change the <i class="fa fa-database"></i> datatype to *fastq.gz*.
+If it fails to do so correctly, you can <i class="fas fa-pencil-alt"></i> Edit the dataset's attibutes and manually change the <i class="fa fa-database"></i> datatype to *fastq.gz*.